USA Sports (1977–2007): 1990s

 USA Network carried most of the World League of American Football games on Saturday and Monday nights in the 1991 season and again on Saturday nights for the 1992 season.
 Diana Nyad served as the network's host for pregame and halftime.
 The network premiered the helmet cam to TV audiences.

 ABC Sports broadcast some games in both seasons, mostly on Sunday afternoons.
 ABC showed the 1991 World Bowl, while USA carried the game in 1992.

 The reported cost of the contracts NFL Game varied – the L.A.
-Times said that ABC had paid $28m for two years, and USA $25m.
-For the 1992 season the WLAF charged each network less for broadcasting rights; The New York Times reported that ABC's annual fee went down from $12m to $3m, and USA's from $14m to $10m.
+Times said that ABC had paid $28 million for two years, and USA paid $25 million.
+For the 1992 season, the WLAF charged each network less for broadcasting rights; The New York Times reported that ABC's annual fee went down from $12 million to $3 million, and USA's from $14 million to $10 million.
 The ABC coverage's average ratings fell from 1991 to 1992, from around 2.1 to 1.7, and USA's from 1.2 to 1.1.
 Both networks asked the WLAF to expand into two major U.S. markets for 1993.

 From 1994–2001 (before ESPN took over), USA was the American cable home of the French Open.